 “I could face my fears and try new things”.

 “Staying here allowed so much bonding and shared adventures.
 It’s invaluable.”

 For these young people having a chance to spend time putting themselves first is a rarity, one which many of their peers take for granted.
 Over the week we saw the young peoples confidence, skills and enjoyment grow.
 They came together as a team supporting each other as well as pushing their own boundaries.
 This is the ethos of Scouting and Gilwell Park and it has been fantastic to see a new group access it through the Movement’s heritage and the opportunities creative project planning can bring.

 This is the first project of this kind that the Scouts Heritage Service has run, and we are delighted by how successful it has been.
-We look forward to revealing the finished animation soon.

 The project was funded through ArtUK’s Sculpture Around You project, which is part funded by the Heritage Lottery Fund.